Why Choose Us?

 Attention Deficit Hyperactivity Disorder (ADHD) can present significant challenges not only in everyday life but also in the workplace.
 If you or your child is living with severe ADHD that impacts the ability to work or function normally, you may be eligible for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
-Navigating the process of applying for benefits can feel overwhelming, but Grech Law Firm is here to help you secure the benefits you or your child deserve.
+Navigating the process of applying for benefits can feel overwhelming, but Grech Law Firm is here to help you secure the benefits you or your child deserves.

 ADHD is a neurodevelopmental disorder that affects focus, attention, impulse control, and sometimes emotional regulation.
 While many individuals with ADHD manage their condition with medication and therapy, for others, ADHD can make it nearly impossible to maintain steady employment or function in everyday situations.
 Common symptoms of ADHD include: